top of page

 What is Dialectical Behaviour Therapy (DBT)?

 DBT is a form of cognitive-behavioural treatment that blends acceptance and change.
-The word dialectical refers to the synthesis of opposites, and this balance underpins every part of DBT: learning to accept yourself and your current situation, while also making meaningful changes in how you respond to life’s challenges.
+The word dialectical refers to the synthesis of opposites, and this balance underpins every part of DBT.
+It teaches you to accept yourself and your current situation while also making meaningful changes in how you respond to life’s challenges.
+At its core, DBT involves harnessing emotion regulation skills.

 DBT treatment is structured around four essential components: